borntofrappe/game-development/Games/Asteroids/README.md

 ## Roadmap

-- suggestion: consider how to draw the player as if on a different layer, a separate canvas (translation/rotation affects everything rendered after the player)

-- suggestion: tweak gameplay in terms of speed (player, bullet, asteroids)
+- update: use spritesheet in place of shapes

-- feature: add sound
+- update: add audio files

+- feature: include "setup" state where the player blinks and cannot be manouvered/destroyed

+- gameplay:

+  - award a life every 10k points

+  - allow to move in the victory state

+  - remove text in the pause and victory state

+  - keep updating the asteroids in the gameover state

+- style: complete sounds with "setup", victory and gameover audio files

-- bonus: design sprite sheet for asteroids and spaceship
+- style: complete sprite sheet with multiple sprites for the asteroids

-- bonus: add a random enemy, moving horizontally and occasionally firing toward the player; starting from a level with 4 asteroids, awarding 200 points
+- bonus: design and include a random enemy, moving horizontally and occasionally firing toward the player; starting from a level with 4 asteroids; awarding 200 points

 - bonus: add decorative elements in the background

+- docs: add notes on object oriented programming and object inheritance, considering how the state machine is implemented

 ## Notes